enigmaticmahesh/react-typescript-with-webpack/README.md

 We have also to let know the babel that we need to transpile JSX to JS.
 And for that we had to add **@babel/preset-react** in the **babel.config.json** file as Babel will only convert the newer JS to older one unless we tell it to convert JSX to JS as well.
 And, we can do that by adding this package to the **presets** key in the config.json file of babel.

 Now, we can write the basic React imports in **main.js** file and import **App.jsx** in it.
 The same old React imports.
 The only thing that we are replacing is the **index.js** file that every React app have with **main.js**.
 Because we have defined main.js to be the entry point using webpack.
 If we change it to index.js also, it would be fine.
 Now, we can run the React app succesfully using Webpack and Babel.

+### Support for Older environments by using Polyfill generators

 As we are going to write in the new version of JS, specifically ES6+ code, we need to convert it to older version of JS(ES5-).
 As some of the older browsers may not support.
 So, I added the following packages: